Series IV - Camille - All scenes

 Hey, the prospect of making love to a complete and

-total stranger is just as galling to me, yknow?
+total stranger is just as galling to me, y'know?

 We've got to be completely professional